List of The Spectacular Spider-Man characters

+Overview

 Role in The Spectacular Spider-Man

 The main protagonist of the series is Peter Parker, a young teenager who attends midtown high school and is an extremely bright honors student.
 Peter is also secretly a superhero called Spider-Man.
 In school, his two best friends are Gwen Stacy and Harry Osborn.
 Peter is constantly being bullied and taunted by his shallow, more popular peers—particularly football star Flash Thompson (due to the fact that Peter is a shy science nerd who has a scholastic interest toward science) —and, as Spider-Man, engenders the editorial wrath of newspaper publisher J. Jonah Jameson.
 Ironically enough, much to Peter's dismay, Flash Thompson is also one of Spider-Man's biggest fans.
 Also at school, Peter's feelings wrestle between Gwen Stacy and Liz Allan.
 Peter Parker soon finds himself getting a job at the Daily Bugle as a freelance photographer working with characters such as J. Jonah Jameson, Robbie Robertson, Betty Brant, Ned Lee and Frederick Foswell.
 Parker as Spider-Man fights a lot of villains in the series as the majority of his rogues gallery in the comics are introduced in this series.
-Season one introduces supervillains such as Vulture, Electro, Lizard, Shocker, Sandman, Rhino, Green Goblin, Doctor Octopus and Venom.
-It also introduces crime lords such as Hammerhead and Tombstone who are partly responsible for the supervillains.
-Season two expanded on the villains already introduced (excluding the Lizard) and also introduces the supervillains Mysterio, Kraven the Hunter, and Molten Man.
-It also introduced another crime lord called Silvermane.
-The role of the antagonists in the series shifts and changes as the series progresses.
+Season one introduces villains such as Vulture, Electro, Lizard, Shocker, Sandman, Rhino, Green Goblin, Doctor Octopus, Venom, Hammerhead, and Tombstone.
+Season two introduces Mysterio, Kraven the Hunter, Molten Man, and Silvermane.